System Intelligence

 Conclusion: The New Baseline of Productivity

-Autonomous AI agents represent a major step forward in artificial intelligence.
-Instead of functioning solely as tools for answering questions, these systems can actively perform work on behalf of users.
+Autonomous AI agents establish a new operational baseline in artificial intelligence.
+These systems actively perform work on behalf of users.

 >> Academic & Technical References.log